Leatherman’s Loop News, Volume 29, Issue 1

-To: All Who are Registered for the 2014 Leatherman’s Loop:
+To: Everyone who is registered for the 2015 Leatherman’s Loop:

-The snow is melted… the water is cold but flowing… buds are popping… peepers are peeping… That means spring is here once again… Time for the 28th running of the Leatherman’s Loop Trail Race on April 27, 2014!
+The snow is finally melted… the river is cold and flowing swiftly… birds are chirping… peepers are peeping… the new leaves and flowers are the color of spring!
+Time for the 29th running of the Leatherman’s Loop Trail Race on April 26, 2015!

-Race organizers Tony & Judy Godino, Mike Paletta, and Rob Cummings and the dedicated Leatherman’s Loop volunteers have been working hard to set up this year’s event.
+Race organizers Tony & Judy Godino, Rob Cummings, Mike Paletta, and the dedicated Leatherman’s Loop volunteers have been working hard to set up this year’s event.
 All we need is YOU!

 5.)
 LISTEN FOR THE START!
-Following the instructions, Danny Martin will give a brief poem/blessing to set the tone.
+Following the instructions, we will hear Danny Martin give a brief poem/blessing to set the tone.
 Then we will start the runners.

 6.)
 IF YOU SEE MUD, RUN THROUGH IT!
 Especially at the entrance to the woods immediately after the start.
 There’s no avoiding the mud — so simply embrace it, get dirty, and get going.

 7.)
 STAY ON COURSE IF YOU CAN’T CONTINUE!
 There will be a number of “sweeps” running the course following the slower runners.
 If for any reason you can’t continue, wait for them to get to you to assess your needs.
 The park is over 4,300 acres so don’t leave the course unless you know exactly where you are going.

 8.)
 ALL DOGS MUST BE LEASHED!
 If the dogs are running in the Loop they MUST START NEAR THE BACK with their humans!
 If you are running with your dog, please hold back at the start and be certain that your dog or its leash does not interfere with or impede any of the other runners.
 The county park law requires dogs be leashed at all times while in the park for the safety of your dogs, other park patrons, and other dogs visiting.